VPAravind/Log-parser-CLI/ReadMe.md

 CLI Command:  QUERY IP cpu_id time_start time_end
 Also read: Report.pdf

+   The program takes the QUERY command from  the user and finds the CPU usage value for the time range given for the
+    respective IP Address and CPU ID.
+The program splits the given large file with logs for 24 hrs into 3 equal part containing 960,000 logs each.
+By doing this we can narrow the search down to subset of data.
+We can then cache the subset of data and find the usage value from the cache.
+    The program takes approximately 1 sec to return the usage values for max range, that is 23 hrs 59 mins.

+#Overview
 ----------------------------------------------------------------------------------------------------------------------------------
 The project folder contains a report which explains how the three java codes submitted work.